Home » Places to visit in India » Popular Destinations » Lucknow Travel Guide: Best Places to Visit, Food & 2–3 Day Itinerary

 WHERE IS IT & WHY VISIT

-Set along the Gomti River in Uttar Pradesh, the city is known for Mughal-era architecture and refined culture.
+Lucknow, the capital of Uttar Pradesh, is set along the Gomti River and is known for its Mughal-era architecture, refined culture, and iconic food scene.
 What truly defines it, though, is its tehzeeb—a quiet elegance in everyday interactions that makes every visit feel effortlessly welcoming.

 How to Reach